-If your ability in a particular language is greater than the advanced level entry requirements (e.g. you are fluent), then you will not be able to study that particular language at the University.
-However, you may choose to study a different language instead.
-We reserve the right to assess your language level on arrival and you may be advised to attend an alternative route.
+If your level in a particular language is higher than the entry requirements then you will not be able to study that particular language at UH, but we would encourage you to study a different language instead.

 Languages at the University of Hertfordshire are taught in a mixture of interactive lectures, small group seminars and language lab sessions.